Which is Better for Weight Loss: Ozempic or Rybelsus?

 Boxed Warning for Thyroid C-cell Tumors

-The Health Canada has issued a boxed warning for both Ozempic and Rybelsus regarding the risk of thyroid C-cell tumors.
-Here’s what you need to know:
+Health Canada has issued a boxed warning for both Ozempic and Rybelsus about thyroid C-cell tumors.
+Here's what that means:

 Takeaway:

-- Avoidance: If you have a history of these conditions, you should not use Ozempic or Rybelsus.
+• Avoid these drugs: If you have a history of these conditions, don't use Ozempic or Rybelsus.

-- Consultation: Always inform your healthcare provider about any history of thyroid or endocrine issues before starting these medications.
+• Consultation: Tell your provider about any thyroid or endocrine history before starting.

 Summary Points: